 Why Do Chargebacks Happen?

 Every chargeback issued comes with a reason code that is meant to explain the dispute.
 However, these reason codes are not reliable indicators.
 The truth is that we can trace all chargebacks to one of three fundamental sources regardless of the code attached:

-- Third-Party Fraud: Criminal activity; this covers all third-party fraud attacks involving a bad actor who impersonates a legitimate user to make fraudulent purchases.
+- Third-Party Fraud: Criminal activity (malicious); this covers all third-party fraud attacks involving a bad actor who impersonates a legitimate user to make fraudulent purchases.

-- First-Party Fraud: Friendly fraud; these attacks involve a cardholder who completes a transaction, then requests a chargeback without a valid reason to do so.
+- First-Party Fraud: Friendly fraud (malicious); these attacks involve a legitimate cardholder who completes a transaction, then files an illegitimate chargeback.

 You must be able to source disputes before you can take any steps to address chargebacks.
 This is because each chargeback source calls for a radically different, yet interconnected solution.